 In March 2020, the World Health Organization declared the outbreak of COVID-19 a global pandemic.
 Government measures to limit the spread of COVID-19, including the closure of non-essential businesses, had an impact on the Company's operations from the second quarter of 2020.
-During the three months ended July 31, 2021, Management did not identify any impairment indicators that suggested material impairment of the Company's assets or a significant change in the fair value of the assets due to COVID-19.
+As at July 31, 2022, management did not identify any impairment indicators that suggest material impairment of the Company's assets or a significant change in the fair value of the assets due to COVID-19.